This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 While this is an undemanding plant, you will need to root it down as soon as you can.
 Wendtii plants form large root systems, so gravel is an ideal substrate choice for the species.
 Make sure the roots are firmly placed, and make sure you have plenty of gravel set into your tank.
 At least three inches!

 This is one of the plants for which I would recommend adding root tabs.
-From my personal experience I can tell you that crypts do way better after adding a root tab.
-If you don’t have any yet, check out these root tabs from Seachem on Amazon.
+From my personal experience, I can tell you that crypts do way better after adding a root tab.
+If you don’t have any yet, check out these root tabs from API on Chewy.com.

 4. Java fern